programmer-88/alx-system_engineering-devops/README.md

-This repo contains soma basic bash commands
+This is for shell redirections